V4Fire/Client/src/components/friends/sync/README.md

 }
 ```

-And calling our component from another template will be like this.
+When calling our component from another template, it will be like this:

 ```
 < b-input :value = 'V4 is awesome!'
 ```

-As you can see, we got rid of unnecessary boilerplate code and the need to remember the name of the component prop.
+As you can see, we have eliminated unnecessary boilerplate code and the need to remember the name of the component prop.

 ## Methods